notem/Wireless-Tor-Project/README.md

 [3] Sirinam et al. “Deep fingerprinting: Undermining website fingerprinting defenses with deep  learning,” CCS 2018.

-##### This capstone project was performed in coordination with the Center for Cybersecurity at RIT
+##### This capstone project was performed in collaboration with the Center for Cybersecurity at RIT